Skip to content

 1. Passports/Visas

 • Passports: Students going abroad must have a passport that is valid for the duration of the program abroad.
 Some countries require passports to be valid for 6 months after the program end date.
 Students are responsible for determining entry and exit requirements for the location of their study abroad program.
 If you do not yet have a passport, have a passport that has expired or will expire while you are abroad, we strongly urge you to apply for or renew your passport now.
-If accepted and committed, a valid passport will be required by week 9 of the fall term.

 1. Paying for Study Abroad